MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchases.md

 ms.search.keywords: procurement
 ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 4073ccccd36f6ec62804a5c1bd1881fb4d7a167d
+ms.openlocfilehash: 845b552141f5637893bb0f0041b3247bce023c5f
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "3926813"
+ms.locfileid: "4758508"
 ---
 # <a name="record-purchases"></a>Record Purchases
 You create a purchase invoice or purchase order to record the cost of purchases and to track accounts payable.
 If you need to control an inventory, purchase invoices and purchase orders are also used to dynamically update inventory levels so that you can minimise your inventory costs and provide better customer service.
 The purchasing costs, including service expenses, and inventory values that result from posting purchase invoices or orders contribute to profit figures and other financial KPIs on your Role Centre.

-In addition to buying physical items ( **Inventory** item type), which affect inventory valuation, you can purchase services represented by time units.
+In addition to buying physical items (**Inventory** item type), which affect inventory valuation, you can purchase services represented by time units.
 You can do this either with the **Service** item type or with the **Resource** line type.

 > [!NOTE]
 > You must use purchase orders if your purchasing process requires that you record partial receipts of an order quantity, for example, because the full quantity was not available at the vendor.
 If you sell items by delivering directly from your vendor to your customer, as a drop shipment, then you must also use purchase orders.
 For more information, see [Make Drop Shipments](sales-how-drop-shipment.md).
 In all other aspects, purchase orders work the same way as purchase invoices.
 The following procedure is based on a purchase invoice.
 The steps are similar for a purchase order.